haechristine/TextualElementImpact/README.md

 ## Assessment of Missingness
+The final cleaned dataset we have cultivated contains a few missing values, especially in the columns 'rating' and 'review'.
+Since both of these values are important to our predictive model and analysis, we are going to assess their missingness.

+### NMAR Analysis
+Upon analyzing the dataset, we believe that the 'review' column showcases a missingness of NMAR.
+NMAR is defined as a column containing missing values dependant on another column in the dataset.
+Entries that are missing a value in the 'review' column may be because the indivdual had no strong emotions toward the recipie itself, unmotivating themselves in leaving a review.
+This can be reflected by a missing value in the 'rating' column or even the 'description' or 'steps' column.
+It's possible that the individual gained strong emotions, negative or postive, due to the number of steps of the recipe such as it being too complex or perfectly simple.

+### Missingness Dependency
+- review and rating
+Null Hypothesis: The missingess of ratings does not depends on the missingess of reviews.

+Alternative Hypothesis: The missingess of ratings does depends on the missingess of reviews.

+Test Statistic: Pearson Correlation (The correlation coeeficient that measure linear correlation between two sets of data)

+Significance Level: 0.05

+Perm test 1000 times
+obs stat/p-value: 0.044
+reject null

+- description and rating
+Null Hypothesis: The missingess of description does not depends on the missingess of reviews.

+Alternative Hypothesis: The missingess of description does depends on the missingess of reviews.

+Test Statistic: Pearson Correlation

+Significance Level: 0.05

+Perm test 1000 times
+obs stat/p-value: 0.566
+fail to reject

 ## Hypothesis Testing
+As previously stated from our introduction section, we intend to see if there is a correlation between length of recipe description and the TF-IDF scores in predicting the respective recipe's rating.

 Null Hypothesis: The length of the recipe description does not affect the average rating.

 Alternative Hypothesis: The length of the recipe description affects the average rating.

 And our test statistic is: